 Note: Some of my meals were hosted.
 All opinions are my own.

 My 10 Favorite Idaho Falls Restaurants

 1. Dixie’s Diner

 For a filling meal with a side of 1950s nostalgia, cruise to Dixie’s Diner.
 The checkerboard tile, neon signs, and jukeboxes will make you feel like you’ve stepped onto the set of Happy Days.
 (Wearing a poodle skirt is optional.)
-Dixie’s is open for breakfast, lunch, dinner, and brunch, and as you’d expect at a diner, breakfast fare is available to order all day.
+The Idaho Falls local favorite, family-owned restaurant with a cozy atmosphere, Dixie’s is open for breakfast, lunch, dinner, and brunch, and as you’d expect at a diner, breakfast fare is available to order all day.

 What To Order At Dixie’s Diner

 For a filling breakfast, choose a three-egg omelet, like the Idaho, which adds hashbrowns to the egg layer and is stuffed with bacon, sausage, chives, and melted cheddar cheese.
 For lunch, bite into a juicy, made-to-order hamburger.
 And for dinner, try a classic diner dish, like meatloaf and mashed potatoes or chicken fried chicken smothered in gravy.